AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/NegativeHealth.png)
 _Figure 29 - Negative health caused by applying ring_

 The ring imparts negative health which causes the player to become invulnerable due to a Mana Shield bug.
 However, the negative health glitch was patched out prior to version 1.09.
-Specifically, the release notes for version 1.07 state “Fixed the Mana Shield bugs that could make a player invulnerable and/or invisible to other players.”, indicating the bug was only present in versions 1.05 and earlier.
+Specifically, the release notes for version 1.07 state "Fixed the Mana Shield bugs that could make a player invulnerable and/or invisible to other players.", indicating the bug was only present in versions 1.05 and earlier.
 The use of the glitch indicates an earlier version of the game was used.

 ## Runtime Discrepancies